Overview of Ransomware

 3. Select a location to receive the file and then click OK.
 Then the file will be restored.

-Method 4: recover files with data recovery software
+Method 4: Try Ransomware virus encrypted files recovery software

 If the previous 3 methods will not work, there is still hope to recover files from ransomware.
 WannaCry first saved the original files into ram, deleted the original files, and then created the encrypted files.
 Therefore, data recovery tools can recover your original files from the hard drive.

-You can download a file undelete or data recovery tool like Disk Drill.
+You can download a file undelete or data recovery tool like Disk Drill to help you.

 Anyway, the ransomware may not be gone in a short time.
 If the ransomware concerns you, you should start backing up your valuable data right now.
-If you are not familiar with Windows Backup and Restore, then you can choose another backup tool which is much easier to understand.
+If you are not familiar with Windows Backup and Restore, then you can choose another simple backup tool.

-A special version AOMEI Backupper Standard may be just suitable for you.
-With only a few clicks, you can create a system backup or file backup.
+A special version of the AOMEI Backupper Standard may be just suitable for you.
+With only a few clicks, you can create a file backup, partition backup, system backup or disk backup.

 It allows you to specify the backup source and backup target location on the same screen.
-Then you can start the backup.
+Then you can backup files to external hard drive, USB drive, network drive, cloud drive, NAS, etc.

 In conclusion, if your files are encrypted by ransomware, paying the ransom is your last option.
-You can give these 4 methods a try.
-New decryption tools are probably on its way to being tested and verified.
+You can give these 4 methods a try in the first time.
+New decryption tools are probably on their way to being tested and verified.